Summary of Significant Accounting Policies

 Revenue from the sale of products, parts and accessories is generally recognized and earned when all of the following criteria are satisfied: (a) persuasive evidence of a sales arrangement exists; (b) price is fixed or determinable; (c) collectability is reasonably assured; and (d) delivery has occurred.
 Delivery generally occurs when the title and the risks and rewards of ownership have substantially transferred to the customer.
 Assuming all other revenue recognition criteria have been met, if it is determined that collection is not reasonably assured, revenue will not be recognized until collectability is reasonably assured, which is generally upon receipt of payment.
 Management's estimates regarding the collectability of a particular sale may impact the timing of actual revenue recognized each period.

-Research and Development (“R&D”) The Company accounts for grant distributions and development funding as offsets to R&D expenses and both are recorded as the related costs are incurred.
-There were no offsets to R&D during the fiscal years ended March 31, 2018 and 2017.
+Research and Development ("R&D") The Company accounts for grant distributions and development funding as offsets to R&D expenses and both are recorded as the related costs are incurred.
+Total offsets to R&D expenses amounted to $0.5 million, $1.4 million and $1.7 million for the years ended March 31, 2015, 2014 and 2013, respectively.

 Income Taxes Deferred income tax assets and liabilities are computed for differences between the consolidated financial statement and income tax basis of assets and liabilities.
 Such deferred income tax asset and liability computations are based on enacted tax laws and rates applicable to periods in which the differences are expected to reverse.
 Valuation allowances are established, when necessary, to reduce deferred income tax assets to the amounts expected to be realized.